zellwk/zellwk.com/src/posts/2017-06-07-callbacks.md

 // > 10 seconds passed! (after ten seconds)
 ```

 Ugh.
-Asynchronous operations sound complicated, isn't it?
-But why do we use it everywhere in JavaScript?
+Asynchronous operations sound complicated, don't they?
+But why do we use them everywhere in JavaScript?

 To see why asynchronous operations are important, imagine JavaScript is a robot helper you have in your house.
 This helper is pretty dumb.
 It can only do one thing at a time.
 (This behavior is called *single-threaded*).

 Let's say you tell the robot helper to order some pizza for you.
-But the robot is so dumb that, after calling the pizza house, the robots sits at your front door and waits for the pizza to be delivered.
+But, the robot is so dumb, that after calling the pizza house, the robots sits at your front door and waits for the pizza to be delivered.
 It can't do anything else in the meantime.

-You can't get it to iron clothes, mop the floor or do anything while it's waiting.
+You can't get it to iron clothes, mop the floor, or do anything while it's waiting.
 You need to wait 20 minutes till the pizza arrives before it's willing to do anything else...

 (This behavior is called *blocking*.
 Other operations are blocked when you wait for something to complete).